paulieguk/LDW-JUN22/Content/Instructions-007.md

 - On the cloud page make the following changes:
     - Add a second Datacenter, maybe try a location closer to you if possible [Azure regions](https://azure.microsoft.com/en-gb/global-infrastructure/geographies/#overview)
     - Remove the **LDW - Basic WebApp** Template
-    - Add a new Resource Template **LDW - WebApp with Parameter**  Notice this requires a parameter to be suplied
+    - Add a new Resource Template **LDW - WebApp with Parameter**  Notice this requires a parameter to be supplied
         - For the Web Server Name use ++WS-&#64;lab.LabInstance.ID++
-- We will run with the Developement ACP
+- We will run with the Development ACP
 - Save the Lab Profile

 >[!KNOWLEDGE]<summary>